 These financial statements are prepared on a going concern basis, which assumes that the Company will continue its operations for a reasonable period of time.
-The Company has a working capital deficit of \$384,428 and has incurred losses since its inception and had an accumulated deficit of \$1,431,112 at December 31, 2013.
+The Company has a working capital deficit of \$549,195 and has incurred losses since its inception and had an accumulated deficit of \$1,589,643 at December 31, 2014.
 The Company has no source of operating cash flows and expects to incur further losses in the exploration and development of its mineral properties.
-These factors may cast significant doubt regarding the Company's ability to continue as a going concern.
+These factors indicate the existence of a material uncertainty that may cast significant doubt on the ability of the Comapny to continue as a going concern.
 The Company's continuing operations, and the recoverability of the amounts shown for exploration and evaluation assets are entirely dependent upon the existence of economically recoverable mineral reserves, the ability of the Company to obtain the necessary financing to complete the exploration and development of its mineral property interests, and on future profitable production or proceeds from the disposition of the mineral property interests.
 The Company has been successful in the past in raising funds for operations by issuing shares but there is no assurance that it will be able to continue to do so in the future.